Free Ilham Tohti

-The most surprising thing about Ilham Tohti being charged with separatism is that it didn’t happen sooner.
+The most surprising thing about the charges that have been brought against Ilham Tohti is that it didn’t happen sooner.
 Tohti, a 44-year-old professor of economics in Beijing, has for a long time been an outspoken critic of government policies in Xinjiang.
 The religious and cultural repression of Uighurs in the region is almost never publically discussed in China: apart from conditions in Tibet, and the legitimacy of Communist Party rule, few topics are more sensitive.
-When the Chinese media cover violent incidents in Xinjiang, such as the riots in Ürümqi in 2009, they always take the line that it’s the fault of Islamic terrorists who wish to separate Xinjiang from China.
+When the Chinese media cover violent incidents in Xinjiang, such as the riots in Ürümqi in 2009, they always take the line that it's the fault of Islamic terrorists who wish to separate Xinjiang from China.

 Tohti founded Uighurbiz, a website in Chinese and Uighur for discussing government policy in Xinjiang, in 2006.
 It was shut down in mid-2008, when the authorities alleged it had links to extremists.
 Tohti was detained the following year for drawing attention to the higher levels of unemployment among Uighurs, but eventually released without charge.
 He was arrested again in July, just after the Ürümqi riots, along with thousands of others, but later released.